8.3: Westerlies and the Jet Stream

 - Zonal across the entire United States, with a very weak trough near North/South Dakota and Minnesota

-- Meridional across the Western 2/3 of the United States, and Zonal near the East Coast.
+- Meridional across the western 2/3 of the United States, and Zonal near the East Coast

-- Zonal on the West Coast and Meridional across the Eastern 2/3 of the United States.
+- Zonal on the West Coast and Meridional across the Eastern 2/3 of the United States

-- Such advection is likely occurring _________________________________.
+- Such advection is likely occurring ________.

-- Across the Midwest of the United States (Iowa, Wisconsin, and eastern Nebraska)
+- across the Midwest (Iowa, Wisconsin, and eastern Nebraska)

-- Along the US East Coast (New York, Massachusetts, and Pennsylvania)
+- along the US East Coast (New York, Massachusetts, and Pennsylvania)